GolosChain/golos-reference/market/prediction_market.md

-Prediction markets are assets that trade freely and can be borrowed from the market at a 1:1 ratio with the backing asset (which could be any other asset, including BTS, USD, GOLD).
+Prediction markets are assets that trade freely and can be borrowed from the market at a 1:1 ratio with the backing asset (which could be any other asset, including GOLOS, USD, GOLD).

 The technical details are described in a separate tutorial: